Date Modified: November 30, 2023

 12.2 SOLE AND EXCLUSIVE REMEDY.
 IF PUBLISHER IS DISSATISFIED WITH THE SERVICES, THE CONTENT AVAILABLE ON OR THROUGH THE SERVICES, OR ANY OF THE TERMS OF THE SERVICES, PUBLISHER’S SOLE AND EXCLUSIVE REMEDY IS TO DISCONTINUE USING THE SERVICES.
 THIS REMEDY IS INTENDED TO BE THE SOLE AND EXCLUSIVE REMEDY OF THE PUBLISHER UNDER THESE TERMS.
 THE PARTIES ALSO AGREE THAT, REGARDLESS OF THE FAILURE OF THE SOLE AND EXCLUSIVE REMEDY, SMAATO WILL NOT BE LIABLE FOR ANY CONSEQUENTIAL, SPECIAL, INCIDENTAL, STATUTORY, PUNITIVE, OR EXEMPLARY DAMAGES, LOSS OF USE, LOSS OF PROFITS, OR BUSINESS INTERRUPTION ARISING FROM OR RELATING TO THE PUBLISHER’S USE OF THE SERVICES OR FROM ANY BREACH BY SMAATO OF THESE TERMS.

-12.3 IN NO EVENT SHALL THE TOTAL MAXIMUM AGGREGATE LIABILITY OF SMAATO AND ITS SUBSIDIARIES, AFFILIATES, SHAREHOLDERS, DIRECTORS, OFFICERS, EMPLOYEES, AGENTS, OR REPRESENTATIVES EXCEED THE LESSER OF (A) THE AMOUNTS PAID BY SMAATO TO PUBLISHER UNDER THESE TERMS PRIOR TO THE EFFECTIVE DATE OF THE NOTICE OF ANY SUCH CLAIM, OR (B) FIFTEEN THOUSAND U.S. DOLLARS ($15,000 USD).
+12.3 IN NO EVENT SHALL THE AGGREGATE LIABILITY OF SMAATO AND ITS SUBSIDIARIES, AFFILIATES, SHAREHOLDERS, DIRECTORS, OFFICERS, EMPLOYEES, AGENTS, OR REPRESENTATIVES ARISING FROM OR RELATING TO THESE TERMS, WHETHER BASED ON BREACH OF CONTRACT, TORT (INCLUDING NEGLIGENCE), OR OTHERWISE, EXCEED THE LESSER OF (A) THE AMOUNTS PAID BY SMAATO TO PUBLISHER UNDER THESE TERMS DURING THE 6-MONTH PERIOD PRIOR TO THE DATE SUCH LIABILITY AROSE, OR (B) FIFTEEN THOUSAND U.S. DOLLARS ($15,000 USD).

 12.4 NO ACTION OR PROCEEDING AGAINST SMAATO OR SMAATO’S DIRECTORS, OFFICERS, SHAREHOLDERS, EMPLOYEES, AGENTS, REPRESENTATIVES, PARENTS, SUBSIDIARIES, SUCCESSORS, OR ASSIGNEES MAY BE COMMENCED MORE THAN TWELVE (12) MONTHS AFTER THE CLAIM ARISES.